 cNPS or TPS let you gather crucial information about your candidates’ experience.
 This is an adaptation of the very well-known NPS.
 The acronyms stand for Candidate Net Promoter Score and Talent Promoter Score.

 This metric poses one risk.
 The answers might be biased depending on when you gather the feedback.
 For one, if you were to ask before the selection, the candidate might shy out of being truthful.

-cNPS, thoroughly analyzed in the article “What is Net Promoter?“, is a management tool.
+Net Promoter Score, thoroughly analyzed in “Trustmary’s Complete Guide to NPS“, is a management tool.
 It allows you to know how loyal your candidates.
 As a matter of fact, you would be asking them how likely they are to apply to your company or through your agency again.

 In case you work for a talent acquisition team, there is an additional question you can ask.
 How likely are your rejected candidates to buy your company’s products again?

 The Survey Questions

 These are the questions you can ask to measure the quality of your candidates’ experience.
 We mentioned them in the 6th section of this article: “How do I gather Candidate Experience feedback in my recruitment processes?“.